Trusting in God: Signs that gave me hope after my father died

 Coincidence?
 I don’t think so.

-We started walking on another trail, which took us down a steep hill to meet the Stanley Park waterfront path.
-I was concerned about how much more walking my 82-year-old mom could handle.
-We were walking alone in a foreign country without a clear idea as to where we were heading.
+We started walking on another trail, which took us down a steep hill to the waterfront path.
+I couldn’t help but grow concern about how much walking we were doing.

-The trees we were walking through were so mammoth and dense we could no longer see the Lions Gate Bridge.
-I tried to use Google Maps to find out if we were on the shortest route back to Prospect Point, but without a clear point of reference, the directions didn’t help me.
-And my phone battery was quickly dying.
+The trees we were walking through were so mammoth and dense we could no longer see the bridge.
+I tried to use Google Maps, but without a clear point of reference, the directions didn’t help me.
+To make matters worse, my phone’s battery was quickly dying.

 Truth be told, we were lost!